As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 Tortuga have been absolutely smashing it with their Setout over in the states so it’s only a matter of time before it’s available here in the UK.

-The backpack may only be 35L, but it has excellent capacity and fits nicely as a carry on backpack.
+The backpack may only be 35L, but it has excellent capacity and fits nicely as a carry on luggage.
 There is also a 45L available.